★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Rightmove plc operates the UK's leading online property marketplace.
-It reports three revenue categories (Agency, New Homes, Other), with Agency representing the majority of revenue.
-The core moat is a two-sided network effect reinforced by consumer habit/default behavior and a very high share of consumer time spent on UK property portals, supporting pricing power and high partner retention.
-Adjacent products (commercial property, mortgages/financial services leads, and data services) provide optionality but compete in more contested markets.
-Key risks include intensified competition (including CoStar/OnTheMarket), legal/regulatory scrutiny of fees and market power, and cyclicality in UK housing market activity.
+FY2025 revenue was split roughly 72% Agency, 18% New Homes, and 11% Other.
+The core moat is a two-sided network effect reinforced by consumer habit/default behavior and very high share of consumer time spent on UK property portals, supporting ARPA growth and high partner retention.
+Adjacent commercial property, mortgages, rental services, and data products add optionality but face more direct competition.
+Key risks include intensified portal competition, legal/regulatory scrutiny of fees and market power, AI/search behavior changes, and cyclicality in UK housing market activity.

 Primary segment